lowlighter/metrics/README.md

 ![Plugin error example](https://github.com/lowlighter/lowlighter/blob/master/metrics.plugin.error.svg)

-### 2. Put your GitHub perosnal token in your repository secrets
+### 2. Put your GitHub personal token in your repository secrets

 Go to the `Settings` of your repository to create a new secret and paste your freshly generated GitHub token there.